-Step # 4: not only labour Any company must comply with several rules Please be aware that, once the Company has been established, several rules regulate the its life.
+Step # 5: Not Only Labour Any company must comply with several rules Please be aware that, once the Company has been established, several rules regulate its life.
 Below few among the many ones: - TAX: you should also appoint an accounting and tax advisor.
-The appointment of a qualified accounting and tax advisor is highly recommended because under Italian law it is mandatory to comply with relevant filings required by the Italian Revenue Agency and the Companies' Registrar regardless of whether the branch has actually started its business activity - BANKING: a Company's bank account should be opened to manage all the payments - HeS: health and safety at work is an important issue to be managed - other compliance may depend on the specific activity of the Company Employer's Fellows
+The appointment of a qualified accounting and tax advisor is highly recommended because under Italian law it is mandatory to comply with relevant filings required by the Italian Revenue Agency and the Companies' Registrar regardless of whether the branch has actually started its business activity - BANKING: a Company's bank account should be opened to manage all the payments - other compliance may depend on the specific activity of the Company